New commissioner to oversee cyber security incidents

-A new national cyber security co-ordinator will be appointed in a bid by the government to prevent large-scale data breaches of people’s personal details.
+A new national cyber security co-ordinator will be appointed as the government steps up efforts to prevent large-scale data breaches of people’s personal details.

-The federal government says the co-ordinator would oversee work being done to prevent online attacks, as well as help manage date breaches when they take place.
+The federal government said the co-ordinator would oversee work being done to prevent online attacks, as well as help manage date breaches when they take place.

-The announcement coincides with a cyber security roundtable being held in Sydney on Monday, hosted by Prime Minister Anthony Albanese with business and government leaders, which would look at ways to combat cyber attacks.
+The announcement coincided with a cyber security roundtable being held in Sydney on Monday, hosted by Prime Minister Anthony Albanese with business and government leaders.
+It will look at ways to combat cyber attacks.

 A discussion paper has also been released, outlining a seven-year strategy that would aim to be in place on cyber security from next year.

-Home Affairs Minister Clare O’Neil said having a cyber security co-ordinator in place earlier would have made a significant difference during last year’s data breaches of Optus and Medibank customer data.
+Home Affairs Minister Clare O’Neil said having a cyber security co-ordinator earlier would have made a significant difference during last year’s data breaches of Optus and Medibank customer data.

 “What we will have now is an individual in the public service who is going to co-ordinate the response across government and make sure that not only are we deterring and preventing cyber attacks … that Australians can get back up off the mat quickly,” she told ABC Radio on Monday.